IvoVuk/Face-Mask-classification/README.md

 # Face-Mask-classification [![Python 3.7](https://img.shields.io/badge/python-3.7-blue.svg)](https://www.python.org/downloads/release/python-370/)
 -  using (OpenCV, Keras/TensorFlow, and Deep Learning)

-### Model that will recognize whether a person wear a mask on his face or not / young or old person
+### Model that will recognize whether a person wears a mask on his face or not / young or old person
 - The goal of our project was to create a robust classifier, to collect data and prepare custom dataset.
 - We built a model that recognizes whether a person wear a mask on his face or not.
 - Furthermore, the model recognizes whether a person is young or old.